gateio/gateapi-csharp/docs/FuturesApi.md

             var settle = "usdt";  // string | Settle currency
             var contract = "BTC_USDT";  // string | Futures contract
             var from = 1546905600;  // long? | Start time of candlesticks, formatted in Unix timestamp in seconds.
-Default to`to - 100 * interval` if not specified (optional) var to = 1546935600;  // long? | End time of candlesticks, formatted in Unix timestamp in seconds.
-Default to current time (optional) var limit = 100;  // int? | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
+Default to`to - 100 * interval` if not specified (optional) var to = 1546935600;  // long? | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second  (optional) var limit = 100;  // int? | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected. (optional)  (default to 100) var interval = "\"5m\"";  // string | Interval time between data points.
 Note that `1w` means natual week(Mon-Sun), while `7d` means every 7d since unix 0.
 Note that 30d means 1 natual month, not 30 days (optional)  (default to "5m")